-In December 2016, Council reviewed its rating structure to address rating anomalies which had arisen following prior changes to the rating structure which had taken effect from 1 July 2013.
+In January 2017, Council reviewed its rating structure to address rating anomalies which had arisen following prior changes to the rating structure which had taken effect from 1 July 2013.

 These changes created some unintended rating inconsistencies where properties in the one location, with the same notional access to Council services and facilities, were rated differently.
-As a result, residential rates for smaller properties (less than two hectares), mostly in rural areas, increased, while the rates for larger properties (between two and 40 hectares in size) in the same locations decreased.
+As a result, rates for smaller properties (less than two hectares) increased, while rates for larger properties (between two and 40 hectares in size) in the same locations decreased.
+The changes also adversely impacted on farmland rates.